Car Accident Lawyer in Stamford

 Also, be sure to get contact information from witnesses at the scene.
 Do not give any statements to anyone other than law enforcement, and do not give any admission of guilt.

-Next, call the Stamford car accident lawyers at Rob Levine & Associates.
+Next, call the Stamford car accident lawyers at Rob Levine Law.
 We are available 24 hours a day, 7 days a week to help get your claim going with a free case evaluation.
 It is critical to contact us as soon as possible.
 There is a statute of limitations on filing claims in Connecticut, so you’ll want to move quickly with a car accident attorney you can trust.

-FAQs About Your
+FAQs About Your Injury or Accident Case

 What should I do after a car accident?